nodemailer/wildduck/README.md

 ## E-Mail Protocol support

-Wild Duck IMAP server supports the following IMAP standards:
+WildDuck IMAP server supports the following IMAP standards:

 * The entire **IMAP4rev1** suite with some minor differences from the spec.
 See below for [IMAP Protocol Differences](#imap-protocol-differences) for a complete list